 It really is a mix where you want to find that right balance between “okay, it might be more cost effective to keep it in-house, but if I have to spend more time in order to train up my staff and maybe they won’t get to that level of expertise that an agency already has,” that would be something to take a look at because there’s probably some additional value that you could capture there by working with great agencies.

 What are some of the initiatives you’re hoping to put in place following these results?

 At the Canadian Marketing Association, we’re always interested in supporting both agencies and clients.
 We represent over 400 corporate marketers and agencies across the country, including the top clients and the top agencies, and it’s worth noting that about two-thirds of our members are SMEs.

 At the Canadian Marketing Association, we represent all aspects of marketing and we really have the biggest tent, the broadest representation of the marketing profession in Canada, and we’re always conscious of what’s changing and what needs are out there.
 Therefore, we’re continually reformulating our products and services to make sure that agencies and clients are getting what they need from us.

 How would you say these results have affected the Canadian Marketing Association?

-- We’re advocating for and representing the profession and help guide policy to find the right balance between consumers and even businesses so that both can succeed and be respected.
+- We’re advocating for and representing the profession and help guide policy to find the right balance between consumers and businesses so that both can succeed and be respected.

-Our experience has shown that we’re doing a lot of the right things in order to make sure that we’re offering the latest and most excellent services that agencies and clients need today.
+Our experience has shown that we’re doing a lot of the right things in order to make sure that we’re offering the latest and most crucial services that agencies and clients need today.